Dalton098/cs376/exam1.md

 - **Why is the queue data structure important for OS process management?**
   - It is the way in which process management is handled.
 It is a FIFO manner.
 CPU uses a queue that contains the ID of processes that are ready to execute.
 The OS retrieves the process’s information and loads it into the CPU to be processed.
 - **What are the different ways processes can communicate?
 Advantages and Disadvantages of each?**
   - For synchronous when sending, the sending process is blocked until the message reaches where it is intended to go.
+When blocking with synchronous, the receiver is blocked until a message is available
-When sending with asynchronous communication, the process sends the message and then goes back to what it was doing.
-When blocking with synchronous, the receiver is blocked until a message is available whereas with asynchronous, the receiver retrieves a message or a null.
-Asynchronous is faster but it is less reliable than synchronous.
+  - When sending with asynchronous communication, the process sends the message and then goes back to what it was doing. asynchronous, the receiver retrieves a message or a null.
+  - Asynchronous is faster but it is less reliable than synchronous.
 Usually, both types of communication are available in the system.